 Creating a Virtual Cloud Network

 Before you can launch an instance, you need to have a virtual cloud network (VCN) and subnet to launch it into.
 A subnet is a subdivision of your VCN.
-The subnet directs traffic according to a Virtual route table for your VCN that provides mapping for the traffic from subnets via gateways to external destinations..
+The subnet directs traffic according to a route table .
 For this tutorial, you'll access the instance over the internet using its public IP address, so your route table will direct traffic to an internet gateway.
 The subnet also uses a security list to control traffic in and out of the instance.

 - You or an administrator has created a compartment for your network.
 See Choosing a Compartment.